somedatapacket/docs.humio.com/content/integrations/platform-integrations/aws-cloudwatch.md

 ## How this integration works

-The integration will install three lamba functions, the `AutoSubscriber`,`CloudwatchIngester` and the `CloudwatchBackfiller`.
+The integration will install three lambda functions, the `AutoSubscriber`,`CloudwatchIngester` and the `CloudwatchBackfiller`.
 The CloudFormation template will also set up CloudTrail and an S3 bucket for your account.
 We need this in order to